AnonymousVigo/TicTacToe/README.md

 ## Features

--it has a comment section.
+- it has a comment section.

--it has some `time-travel` buttons, that helps the players return to a previous state and additionaly a clear button.
+- it has some `time-travel` buttons, that helps the players return to a previous state and additionaly a clear button.

--it indicates the win squares when there is a winner.
+- it indicates the win squares when there is a winner.

 ## How to get started